Pradhan Mantri Matsya Sampada Yojana 2025: Application, Benefits, and Objectives

 PM Kisan Balance Check

-Benefits of Pradhan Mantri Matsya Sampada Yojana
+Pradhan Mantri Matsya Sampada Yojana (PMMSY) – Benefits

 The objective of the PMMSY is to enhance agriculture, modernize processing, minimize waste, and leverage the potential of the fisheries sector.
 The government aims to create a robust fisheries management structure to bridge gaps in the value chain.
 As part of the ‘Blue Revolution’, the initiative aligns with various Ministry of Food Processing Industries (MoFPI) programs focusing on food parks and food safety.